Travel to Mexico during Covid-19: What you need to know before you go - KION546

 Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work down to 30%, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
 See a color-coded map here.

-As of January 20, most states were categorized as orange, or high alert.
+As of January 28, most states were categorized as orange or red.
+Only the state of Campeche in the Yucatan was green (enjoy activities with caution).

 Mexico City has taken more stringent measures, shutting all bars for two weeks in November in a bid to crush a growing wave of infections.
 Visitors are likely to find the situation different depending on where in the country they travel, with local restrictions varying.